 A cryptographic hash (sometimes called ‘digest’) is a kind of ‘signature’ for a text or a data file.
 SHA-256 generates an almost-unique 256-bit (32-byte) signature for a text.
 See below for the source code.

 SHA-256 is one of the successor hash functions to SHA-1 (collectively referred to as SHA-2), and is one of the strongest hash functions available.
-While SHA-1 has not been compromised in real-world conditions, SHA-256 is not much more complex to code, and has not yet been compromised in any way.
+SHA-256 is not much more complex to code than SHA-1, and has not yet been compromised in any way.
 The 256-bit key makes it a good partner-function for AES.
-It is defined in the NIST (National Institute of Standards and Technology) standard ‘FIPS 180-2’.
+It is defined in the NIST (National Institute of Standards and Technology) standard ‘FIPS 180-4’.
 NIST also provide a number of test vectors to verify correctness of implementation.
 There is a good description at Wikipedia.

 This script is oriented toward hashing text messages rather than binary data.
 The standard considers hashing byte-stream (or bit-stream) messages only.
 Text which contains (multi-byte) characters outside ISO 8859-1 (i.e. accented characters outside Latin-1 or non-European character sets – anything with Unicode code-point above U+FF), can’t be encoded 4-per-word, so the script defaults to encoding the text as UTF-8 before hashing it.